Pavlova

 Morning or Afternoon Half-Day Sydney City Sightseeing Tour

-Choose the morning or afternoon half-day Sydney sightseeing tour in luxury buses, explore Sydney highlights with incredible views of Sydney Opera House, Harbour Bridge, stroll along Bondi Beach.
-We start in the Old Town, 'The Rocks' where we learn about the convict settlement.
+Proud winner of the 2025 Tour Operator of the year.
+Guaranteed small group tour with maximum of 14 people.
+The only luxury small group operator in Sydney, with Mercedes buses, featuring comfortable leather reclining seats.
+Choose the morning or afternoon half-day sightseeing tour, with all the highlights We start in the Old Town, 'The Rocks' where we learn about the convict settlement.
 Travel through the CBD and Macquarie Street with sandstone buildings.
-Pause at Mrs Macquaries point for the best photo of the Opera House and Harbour Bridge.
-Follow the shores of the harbour through the afflent Eastern Suburbs.
-Take a break at Watsons Bay, the entrance of Sydney Harbour – one of the most captivating views in Sydney.
-Then it’s on to Bondi Beach where guests can enjoy a stroll along the beach front promenade, enjoy a tea or coffee (at own expense) and see bronzed Aussie lifesavers.
-Returning to the city via Bondi Junction, Centennial Park, Paddington and China-Town we pause at Darling Harbour.
+Pause at Mrs Macquaries Point for the best photo of the Opera House and Harbour Bridge.
+Follow the harbour shores through the affluent Eastern Suburbs.
+Take a break at Watsons Bay, one of the most captivating views in Sydney.
+On to Bondi Beach where you can enjoy a stroll along the beach front promenade, and see bronzed Aussie lifesavers.
+Returning to the city via Centennial Park, Paddington and China-Town we pause at Darling Harbour.
 Then driving directly underneath the Sydney Harbour Bridge, we finish the tour back Circular Quay.

-From $102 USD
+From $104 USD

-Story of Sydney Tour
+Story of Sydney Tour (mini coach)

 Curtesy hotel pick up in modern mini coach, discover the intriguing Story of Sydney in only 4 hours.
 Told like a story, the tour begins where it all started, The Rocks.
 Discover how the area has evolved from a penal colony to housing two of the world’s most prominent icons.
 Your 4 hour journey unfolds with many photo opportunities traveling past popular landmarks, through charming, vibrant neighbourhoods on route to Watsons Bay and Bondi Beach.
 Discover the lively street culture, entertainment and shopping in Paddington and Darlinghurst, to the new and dazzling Barangaroo.
 The Story of Sydney is the perfect orientation taking you on an intimate journey through Sydney from 1788 to today.
 You will leave the tour with an abundance of knowledge as you discover the history, lifestyle and culture of the many diverse neighbourhoods that make up the City of Sydney.

-From $110 USD
+From $114 USD

 Private Sydney Tour Including Sydney Opera House, Bondi and Manly